Warp self-service portal vs FedEx Freight portal.

 Yes.
 FedEx Freight is one of the major LTL networks in the Warp carrier pool.

-When you quote an LTL shipment, Warp returns live rates from the relevant carriers on that lane — FedEx Freight, XPO, Old Dominion, SAIA, Estes, R+L Carriers, ABF Freight, TForce Freight — plus Warp's own cross-dock routing.
+When you quote an LTL shipment, Warp returns live rates from the relevant carriers on that lane — FedEx Freight, XPO, Old Dominion, SAIA, Estes, R+L Carriers, ABF Freight, TForce Freight — plus Warp's own hub-and-spoke LTL service.

 You compare and book in one place rather than logging into each carrier portal separately.